dag4blend

 In the given example, the contents of the collection will be exported to C:\tmp\cube.lod00.dag instead of C:\tmp\Collection.dag.
 However, this is not the most useful application.

-A much more practical use is when you need to save multiple .dag files in different subfolders.
+A much more practical use is when you need to save multiple .dag files in different subdirectories.
 Here, you can specify a subpath that will be appended to the main export path.
 If there is no need to rename the collection, simply end the subpath with *, which will be replaced by the collection name during export:

 In this example, the export path will be C:\tmp\subfolder\yet_another_subfolder\cube.lod00.dag, which is convenient for working with complex assets like buildings.
 For example, windows in composit_parts\windows\*, doors in composit_parts\doors\*, and so on.